LibreCAD/docs/ref/menu.rst

 Most of LibreCAD's commands are accessible through the menu bar.
 Drop-down menus provides access to file and print operations, application and drawing configurations, drawing and editing tools, and other functions.

 The drop-down menus can be changed into a floating menu.
 Each drop-down menu has a dashed line at the top.
-Clicking and dragging the dashed line allows the menu to be "torn off" and moved to another location anywhere on-screen.
-Clicking the dot on the upper right corner of the floating menu closes it.
+Clicking the dashed line allows the menu to be "torn off" and moved to another location anywhere on-screen.
+Clicking the 'x' on the upper right corner of the floating menu closes it.

 .. _file: